BSI proof-correction marks

 We are often asked questions about the proofreading BSI marks.
 Click any of the three most common questions below to see the corresponding answer.

-Essentially the answer is Yes.
-For the proofreading courses in particular, you will be at a disadvantage if you do not know how to use the BSI symbols.
+We teach the use of proofreading marks on Proofreading 1: Introduction.
+For the other proofreading courses in particular, you will be at a disadvantage if you have not taken this course and do not know how to use the BSI symbols.

 Why do you continue to use the proofreading marks when in the 'real world' they are being used less and less?